THE MEDICAL BENEFITS OF CANNABIS

 Why Medical cannabis

-The human endocannabinoid system, the second largest nervous system in the body, is what makes cannabis a viable treatment for certain conditions.
-The endocannabinoid system coordinates multiple physiological processes, including motor functions, sleep, mood and immune function.
+The endocannabinoid system [LINK to ECS blog] is what makes cannabis a viable treatment for certain conditions.
+The endocannabinoid system coordinates multiple physiological processes, including motor functions, sleep, mood, and immune function.
 It helps regulate our emotions, memory, pain, pleasure and other physical sensations.

 The ECS functions as a homeostatic regulator, meaning it maintains a consistent and healthy internal environment.
 This influences different organs to work properly and communicate properly with the brain.
-When you consume cannabis, the plant’s cannabinoids, most notably THC and CBD, activate the cannabinoid receptors located throughout your ECS.
+When you consume cannabis, the plant’s cannabinoids, most notably THC and CBD [LINK to THC vs. CBD], activate the cannabinoid receptors located throughout your ECS.
 There are two main cannabinoid receptors, CB1 and CB2, found in the central nervous system and immune/peripheral nervous system respectively.
 Cannabis can work in harmony with the ECS to maintain optimal balance in the body.

 chronic and neuropathic pain Disorders

 Cannabis is an analgesic and has anti-inflammatory properties which can help patients living with chronic pain.
-A growing body of research suggests that patients with traumatic brain injuries can use cannabis as a tool in their pain management.
-It can also help ease neuropathic pain stemming from conditions like HIV and fibromyalgia.
+A growing body of research suggests that patients with traumatic brain injuries can use cannabis as a tool in their pain management and overall treatment.
+It can also help ease neuropathic pain stemming from conditions like HIV.

 Psychiatric and Neurological Disorders